RCIC-UCI-Public/website-rcic/docs/source/slurm/slurm.rst

    | gpu-debug | 3 GB / 9 GB               | 15 min / 30 min  | 33          | No         |
    +-----------+---------------------------+------------------+-------------+------------+

+Note, there is no difference in cost/core-hour for default and max memory per core.

 .. _memory partitions:

 Higher memory